Immigration and migrants' rights / Privacy and mass surveillance

 Liberty argued the exemption breached rights to private and family life under article 8 of the European Convention on Human Rights and articles 7 and 8 of the Charter of Fundamental Rights of the European Union.

 The High Court dismissed the groups’ application.
-They have appealed to the Court of Appeal.
-A decision is currently pending.

 I'm looking for advice on this